attavut/cybersecurity-professional-statement/README.md

 # cybersecurity-professional-statement

-This is my professional statement for the course Foundations of Cybersecurity on GitHub.
+This is my professional statement for the course Foundations of Cybersecurity.

-Step 1: My strengths that currently have or are committed to developing...

-Step 2: My values have...

-Step 3:
+In my role as a cybersecurity professional, I'm focused on improving my written and verbal communication skills, as well as enhancing my proficiency in programming.
+My main goal is to protect organizations and individuals from cyber threats while advocating for fair access to secure technology.